-We have realized over the years the importance of reducing our carbon footprint at our events.
-We are proud to show you our efforts to get greener and greener.
-We encourage you to join us in this movement to be as eco-friendly as possible — in your travels, at the Packet Pick-up, on course, and at the post-race celebration!
+The importance of reducing our carbon footprint is imperative for us at our events.
+We are proud to show you our efforts towards maintaining a sustainable future for our planet.
+We encourage you to join us in this movement to be as eco-friendly as possible — in your travels, at Packet Pickup, on course, and at the post-race celebration!

 Recycling from Start to Finish

-This year we are being extra conscientious in our recycling efforts.
+Each year we strive to be conscientious in our recycling efforts.
 Green For Life Environmental will be collecting and sorting all cardboard, plastics and other recyclables at the start, all the water stations on course, and at the finish.
-Please do your part and deposit your plastic water bottles in the recycling bins in the party site.
+Please do your part and deposit your plastic water bottles in the labelled recycling bins in the party site.

 Composting Food — No Waste

-We’ll have compost bins at the post-race located all over the party site for you to deposit your banana peels, apple cores, and other food waste.
+We’ll have compost bins in the post-race area located all over the party site for you to deposit your banana peels, apple cores, and other food waste.

 We also give all the extra leftover food to Second Harvest.

-We have created a Green Team made of very energetic people who are there to help us and you make our event greener!
-They are making sure that the bins are well managed, that all the waste is in its right place.
-Please feel free to ask them questions about recycling and our exciting project to get greener!
+We have created a Green Team made up of very energetic people who are there to help us make our event greener!
+They will make sure that all waste, recycling, and compost bins are well managed and that all the waste ends up in the right place.

-We all know that typical port-o-lets can hurt the environment with cleaning chemical products and chemical deodorants.
-For a few years now we have partnered with Chantler’s Environmental Services to have green port-o-lets.
-They are using green cleaning products, products that respect the environment.
-So don’t feel guilty about using our port-o-lets that are all super eco-friendly!
+Typical port-o-lets can hurt the environment with cleaning chemical products and chemical deodorants.
+We are proud to partner with Chantler’s Environmental Services to use their green port-o-lets.
+They only use green cleaning products that respect the environment.

 Recycle — Don’t Waste — Be Self-Conscious

-We try our best to make our events more eco-friendly because we believe that we all need to make an effort to respect Mother Earth and our environment.
-Please help us by putting your waste in the right bins.
-Don’t waste food; all leftovers will be donated to less fortunate people.
+We make our events eco-friendly because we believe that we all need to make an effort to respect our environment and maintain it for future generations.
+Please help us by putting your waste in the correct bins.

-We encourage all runners, family, friends and spectators to share a ride or take public transportation to the expo and to the race.
+We encourage all runners, family, friends and spectators to share a ride or take public transportation to packet pickup and to the race.
 If 10,000 runners all drove 20 miles, we’d produce about 100 tons of CO2.
 That’s because every mile you drive produces about one pound of carbon dioxide.
-So carpooling and public transport can dramatically reduce our footprint.
+Carpooling and public transport can dramatically reduce our footprint.

-Check out www3.ttc.ca and their Trip Planner (on the left hand side of their site) to see what bus and/or streetcar can drive you to our event.
-Fares: $3.25 per trip; or you can purchase a DAY PASS.
-Details of routes and fares at www3.ttc.ca.
-For all inquiries regarding TTC service on race day: www3.ttc.ca or call (416) 393-INFO (4636).
+Check out www.ttc.ca and their Trip Planner (on the left hand side of their site) to see what bus and/or streetcar can take you to our event.
+Fares: $3.50 per trip; or you can purchase a Day Pass.
+Details of routes and fares at www.ttc.ca.
+For all inquiries regarding TTC service on race day: www.ttc.ca or call (416) 393-INFO (4636).